nuxt-hub/core/docs/content/4.changelog/team-webhooks.md

 ## Creating a Webhook

 To create a webhook, go to your team settings and click on the "Webhooks" tab.
-You can then add a new webhook by providing an endpoint, and selecting the events you want to trigger the webhook for.
+You can then add a new webhook by providing an endpoint and selecting the events you want to trigger the webhook for.

 :nuxt-img{src="/images/changelog/team-webhooks-new.png" alt="Creating a NuxtHub Webhook" width="915" height="515"}